 This is a public response to Jeff Durbin’s comments on his Apologia Radio program toward Caleb Hegg, in response to Caleb’s comments on Messiah Matter’s weekly program, regarding a theological point Jeff made concerning “changes” in the Law of God allegedly taught in the New Testament.
 The following is a summary of the email I sent and the video with my comments.

 I hope this video helps you understand where we see problems with Theonomy’s explanation (or rather lack thereof) of its so called “changes in law.”
-Both administrations have separate rolls and functions, and when not corrupted, there was nothing wrong with the Aaronic Priestly system of worship in the present age (Paul and the leadership and apostles all prove this with their daily actions post Christ’s first coming), because those sacrifices and freewill offerings, like Paul gave post ascension, are a reminder of sins year after year, and there is nothing “against Christ” in keeping them, because their function continues to point to Him and the Greater Exodus to which His work effected in contrast to the pagan nations and their worship practices.
+Both administrations have separate roles and functions, and when not corrupted, there was nothing wrong with the Aaronic Priestly system of worship in the present age (Paul and the leadership and apostles all prove this with their daily actions post Christ’s first coming on continuing the engage in those practices at the Temple), because those sacrifices and freewill offerings, like Paul gave post ascension, are a reminder of sins year after year, and there is nothing “against Christ” in keeping them, because their function continues to point to our need for Him and the Greater Exodus to which His work effected in contrast to the pagan nations and their worship practices.

 Blessings in Christ,